 Have a good credit history and/or manage your existing financial commitments well.

-You may also need to have a business current account set up with the bank that you are applying for the credit card with but it’s worth checking with the bank.
+You may also need to have a business bank account set up with the bank that you are applying for the credit card with but it’s worth checking with the bank.

 Compare the best business credit cards